 Transportation upon arrival

-Your accommodation is available starting on the Thursday before the course begins through the Monday following the final week.
+Your accommodation is available, on the Thursday preceding the course start, through the Monday following the final week.
 We hope you will plan to arrive in Surabaya by Saturday at the latest, as this will give you a chance to relax and get accustomed to your surroundings before the course begins.